Valley Business Centre,

-A. In order to guarantee your place on the course, you need to either pay a £99 deposit (& the balance on the first day of the course), or you can pay the full amount of your course now – just to get it out of the way.
+A. Unfortunately we do not pencil people in for courses and hold their place, due to the high risk of non-attendance on the day.
+Therefore in order to guarantee your place on the course, you need to book and pay in advance.
 Your course booking can be made through the EZ Training website (Pay-Now tabs), or in our training unit.
 We do accept cash or all major cards (to include: Visa Debit, Maestro, Visa, Mastercard, American Express etc).
-Please note that there may possibly be a 2.5% fee when paying by Visa or Mastercard, and if so, you will be advised before paying by Visa or Mastercard.

 Q. I already have an SIA licence in Security Guarding (and/or Door Supervision), but now require a CCTV (PSS) licence.
 If I complete a CCTV (PSS) Training Course, do I have to pay another £220 for the CCTV licence?

 A. No, just providing that your first SIA licence still has at least 4 months remaining before it expires, your second licence (i.e. CCTV) will cost half the price = £110.

 Q. What if the SIA refuse my application, possibly due to my criminal record?